 AN urgent probe which was commissioned when a £65m discrepancy was uncovered in South Yorkshire Police’s budget will provide ‘much-needed clarity’ on why the huge shortfall occurred.

-South Yorkshire Mayor Oliver Coppard says he is ‘confident’ that the government-led investigation will provide answers as to why the sum - blamed on ‘fundamental human error’ - was unaccounted for in the former Office of the Police and Crime Commissioner’s annual statements.
+South Yorkshire Mayor Oliver Coppard says he is ‘confident’ that the investigation will provide answers as to why the sum - blamed on ‘fundamental human error’ - was unaccounted for in the former Office of the Police and Crime Commissioner’s annual statements.

 Mr Coppard ordered a comprehensive review of the financial practices when the OPCC merged into the South Yorkshire Mayoral Combined Authority (SYMCA) earlier this year.